svikashk/incremental-development/week-3/README.md

 ## Learning Objectives

-- Using the CLI to work with files
+- Using the CLI to create, read, and write to files
+- Using GitHub Issues, Project Boards, and Pull Requests to manage your projects

 ---
 ---